coder-selvarajan/100-days-of-code/log.md

 **Today's Progress**: Practiced udemy course project independently as a coding kata for practice in animation.

 **Thoughts** I wish to do more coding katas in Flutter.

+### Day 13: Aug 21, Friday

+**Today's Progress**: Rearranged widgets and classes - Added pawn animation with AnimatedBuilder.

+**Thoughts** Currently the board paint method is called everytime the animation progress. need to optimize it.